barakeel/arithmetic_datasets/README.md

 - test for the test set

-Each line of these files consists of an arithmetical expression in S-expression format, its evaluation and the length of its left-outermost derivation.
+Each line of these files consists of an arithmetical expression in S-expression format, its value and the length of its left-outermost derivation.

 The sub-folder "datasets_hol4" contains the same sets of